Johannes Vingboons: Work

 A large part of his work were on show from 27 January to 15 April 2007 at the exhibition "Land in zicht!
 Vingboons tekent de wereld van de 17e eeuw" (Land ho!
-Vingboons draws the world of the 17th century) in the Kunsthal in Rotterdam, organized in cooperation with the National Archives.
+Vingboons draws the world of the 17th century) in the Kunsthal in Rotterdam, organized in cooperation with the Nationaal Archief.
 The majority had never been exhibited before and never will be again, because of the images' vulnerability and small size.
 The three bound atlases left the Vatican papal library for the first time for the exhibition.